All Library Users

 No overdue charges are added to the replacement cost paid by a patron for a long overdue, presumed lost item.
 After the patron’s library account is cleared, college account holds are then removed immediately.

 The library provides laser print copes and photocopies on any size paper for fifteen cents a page.
-However, most journal articles from the library databases may be emailed by the patron to their Campus Cruiser account and then opened in the Open Computer Lab to print free copies of up to twenty pages.
+However, most journal articles from the library databases may be emailed by the patron to an email account and then opened in the Open Computer Lab to print free copies of up to twenty pages.

 Library patrons may have a message faxed to the Library fax machine at 919.736.3204, and a PDF copy of the fax will be emailed to the patron.